IQSS/dataverse/doc/sphinx-guides/source/workflows.rst

 At the moment, defining a workflow for each trigger is done for the entire instance, using the endpoint ``api/admin/workflows/default/«trigger type»``.

+In order to prevent unauthorized resuming of workflows, Dataverse maintains a "white list" of IP addresses from which resume requests are honored.
+This list is maintained using the ``/api/admin/workflows/ip-whitelist`` endpoint of the :doc:`api/native-api`.
+By default, Dataverse honors resume requests from localhost only (``127.0.0.1;::1``), so set-ups that use a single server work with no additional configuration.

 Available Steps
 ---------------